 How to Enable Core Isolation Memory Integrity

 You can see whether your PC has Core Isolation features enabled and toggle Memory Protection on or off from the Windows Defender Security Center application.
-(This tool will be renamed “Windows Security” as part of the Redstone 5 update, which will launch in fall 2018.)
+(This tool will be renamed “Windows Security” as part of the October 2018 Update.)

 To open it, search for “Windows Defender Security Center” in your Start menu or head to Settings > Update & Security > Windows Security > Open Windows Defender Security Center.

 Click the “Device Security” icon in the Security Center.